The Art of Impactful Copywriting [Framework and Best Practices]

-- Don’t chase a specific word count but write well researched content and preferably in depth.
+- Don’t chase a specific word count but write well-researched content and preferably in depth.
 If you are writing a long post, ensure that you are focused on your topic and are able to present your point in a cohesive way.

-- There is validation of the fact the Search Engines like Long Length articles but again there is Seth Godin
+- There is a validation of the fact the Search Engines like Long Length articles but again there is Seth Godin

 - The idea blog post length is, well when you have finished conveying the point.
 Follow the principle used in management consulting – Your Blog Post should be MECE: Mutually Exclusive, Collectively Exhaustive

 We are almost ready.
 Let’s add some magic